SOUTH AFRICA: MY TAKE ON THE 2024 BUDGET SPEECH

 The discourse also illuminates proposed legislative changes to foster economic innovation and growth, such as incentivizing local electric vehicle production and extending the learnership tax incentive.
 These initiatives reflect a strategic orientation towards sustainable development and skill enhancement.

-The narrative underscores a commitment to implementing a Global Minimum Tax, aligning with international efforts to curtail tax base erosion and profit shifting.
+The narrative underscores a commitment to implementing a Global Minimum Tax, aligning with international efforts to curtail tax base erosion.
 This initiative, anticipated to bolster corporate tax revenues significantly, exemplifies the proactive engagement with global tax reform imperatives.

 A BIT MORE DETAIL